Measuring Information Transfer in Neural Networks: Measuring Information Transfer in Neural Networks

 \subsection{Measuring Information in MNIST-variants}

-Next we apply $L_{IT}$ to a ResNet-18 model on the commonly used MNIST dataset and some of its variants.
+Next we apply $L_{IT}$ to a ResNet-18 model on the commonly used MNIST dataset and its variants.
 Figure \ref{fig:mnist} illustrates $L_{IT}$ of a model trained on each dataset.
-One is able to tell that a model classifying 10 Japanese characters (KMNIST \cite{clanuwat2018deep}) contains significantly more information than a model classifying 10 digits (MNIST \cite{lecun1998gradient}, EMNIST \cite{cohen2017emnist}).
+One is able to tell that a model classifying 10 Japanese characters (KMNIST \cite{clanuwat2018deep}) contains significantly more information than a model classifying 10 digits (MNIST \cite{lecun1998gradient} and EMNIST \cite{cohen2017emnist}).
 Because Japanese characters are more complex than digits, it requires more knowledge to classify the former.
-A model classifying the English alphabet (upper and lower-case, 47 classes \cite{cohen2017emnist}) contains even more information, as the task is, again, more difficult.
+A model classifying the English alphabet (upper and lower-case, 47 classes \cite{cohen2017emnist}) contains even more information, as the task is even more difficult.

-$L_{IT}$ calculates prequential codes using $\theta_n$ relative to $\theta_0$.
-Therefore it gives the information gain, or ``new knowledge'' in the dataset compared to what is already in the initial model $\theta_0$.
-We can use the model pre-trained on MNIST as $\theta_0$ to measure the amount of new information a model can learn from each dataset.
-From $L_{IT}(M_{init})$ in Figure \ref{fig:mnist}, KMNIST, Fashion-MNIST \cite{xiao2017/online} and EMNIST-alphabet all contain much new information that is not in MNIST.
+The model information measured with $L_{IT}$ is relative to the initial model $\theta_0$.
+Therefore it gives the information gain, or ``new knowledge'' learned from the dataset compared to what is already in the initial model $\theta_0$.
+We can use a model pre-trained on MNIST ($\theta_{mnist})$ as $\theta_0$ to measure the amount of new information a model can learn from each dataset.
+From $L_{IT}(\theta_0=\theta_{mnist})$ in Figure \ref{fig:mnist}, KMNIST, Fashion-MNIST \cite{xiao2017/online} and EMNIST-alphabet all contain much new information that is not in MNIST.
 Shuffled-MNIST is a version of MNIST with its labels permuted, therefore it only introduces a little new information.
 The same is with EMIST-digits, which only differ from MNIST in image pre-processing.

-Comparing $L_{IT}(M_{init})$ with $L_{IT}$, knowledge about MNIST significantly reduces new information gained from Japanese characters and English alphabet, signifying these datasets share some common information (for example, strokes).
-On the other hand, $L_{IT}$ for Fashion-MNIST does not reduce as much, showing there is less information in common between handwritten digits and clothes images.
+Comparing $L_{IT}(\theta_0=\theta_{mnist})$ with $L_{IT}$, knowledge about MNIST significantly reduces new information gained from Japanese characters and English alphabet, signifying these datasets share some common information with MNIST (for example, stroke patterns).
+On the other hand, $L_{IT}$ on Fashion-MNIST does not reduce as much, showing there is less information in common between handwritten digits and clothes images.